-Leveraging REST messaging with Solace Schema Registry: Serializing and Deserializing Messages in Java
+Leveraging REST Messaging with Solace Schema Registry: Serializing and Deserializing Messages in Java

 You can use REST messaging with the SERDES Collection to handle structured message payloads efficiently over HTTP.
 SERDES, which stands for Serialization and Deserialization, allows applications to convert complex data structures into a compact, transmittable format when publishing messages and to reconstruct them when consuming messages.
 This is particularly useful when integrating with Solace Schema Registry in REST-based messaging environments.
 The SERDES Collection refers to the set of Java serializer and deserializer libraries, such as Solace Avro SERDES for Java, Solace JSON Schema SERDES for Java, and Generic SERDES for Java.
 You can use these Java libraries to integrate REST applications with Solace Schema Registry for schema-based message serialization and deserialization.